Pre-Distillation of Magic States via Composite Schemes: Composite Pulses Scheme for - Systems with Global Rabi Frequency Errors Composite Pulses Scheme for X-Y Systems with Global Rabi Frequency Errors

 Here, $\theta$ denotes the rotation angle and $\phi$ the phase of the driving field, corresponding to a rotation axis in the equatorial plane of the Bloch sphere.
 The overall composite gate constructed from $N$ such segments is given by:

 To improve robustness against systematic errors, we optimize the parameters such that the derivatives of the composite gate $U(\{\theta_i, \phi_i\}; \theta^*, \phi^*)$ with respect to a global error parameter vanish.
-The performance of the composite gate can be evaluated for example using the trace fidelity,
+The performance of the composite gate can be evaluated for example using the Frobenius overlap fidelity,

 which serves as a figure of merit, although it does not fully capture the detailed nature of gate deviations.